adilmukhtar82/load-disaggregation/README.md

 # Load Disaggregation Using Machine Learning

-This repository contains the implementation of a load disaggregation framework using various machine learning models.
+This repository contains the implementation of a load disaggregation evaluation framework using various machine learning models.
 The framework focuses on predicting appliance-level energy consumption from aggregated household energy data.
-By leveraging temporal dependencies, cyclic features, and advanced regression models, this project aims to address the challenges of energy disaggregation in real-world scenarios.

 ## Overview

 ### Objective

-The primary goal of this project is to accurately predict the power consumption of individual appliances in a household using aggregated load data.
-This is achieved by:
+The primary goal is to accurately predict the power consumption of individual appliances in a household using aggregated load data.
+This is achieved by (so far):

 - Implementing a sliding window approach to model temporal dependencies.
 - Training and evaluating multiple machine learning models for multi-output regression.